 - Registered Nurse

-Ms. Jennifer Dahlman, Assistant Professor of Nursing
+Ms. Jennifer Dahlman, Assistant Dean of Nursing and Assistant Professor of Nursing

 Ms. Denise Jarboe, Assistant Professor of Nursing